google/ExoPlayer/listening-to-player-events.md

 `Player.EventListener` has empty default methods, so you only need to implement the methods you're interested in.
 See the [Javadoc][] for a full description of the methods and when they're called.
-Two of the most important are `onPlayerStateChanged` and `onPlayerError`, which are described in more detail below.
+Some of the most important methods are described in more detail below.

 ### Player state changes ###

-Changes in player state can be received by implementing `onPlayerStateChanged(boolean playWhenReady, int playbackState)` in a registered `Player.EventListener`.
+Changes in player state can be received by implementing `onPlaybackStateChanged(@State int state)` in a registered `Player.EventListener`.
 The player can be in one of four playback states:

 * `Player.STATE_IDLE`: This is the initial state, the state when the player is